-What is the Future of Supply Chain Management in 2021?
+What is the Future of Supply Chain Management in 2023?

-2020 brought industry shakeups the likes of which we haven’t seen in a long time.
+Recent years brought industry shakeups the likes of which we haven’t seen in a long time.
 Where supply chains were concerned, long-winded or altogether overlooked processes saw as many as 26% of businesses experiencing notable detrimental effects.
 Moves to remote supply chain management were certainly a culture shock for many, revealing existing processes that simply weren’t up to current challenges.

 Despite these initial shockwaves, letdowns in supply chain operations were not a death sentence for businesses last year.
-In fact, those companies that spotted issues early on and worked to bridge them are the ones who are recovering and thriving as we enter 2021’s ‘new normal’.
+In fact, those companies that spotted issues early on and worked to bridge them are the ones who are recovering and thriving as we entered 2021’s ‘new normal’.
 Specifically, companies who realised that supply chain management should be central to, rather than at the back of, operations are uniquely poised to move forward.

 Business models with a focus on digital transformation in the supply chain now especially stand at the forefront of what many would argue are long-overdue improvements.
 This is made largely possible by Electronic Data Interchange (EDI), the often unsung workhorse of supply chain management.

-In the face of recent challenges, improvements in EDI are enabling the flexibility that businesses need in 2021 and beyond.
+In the face of recent challenges, improvements in EDI are enabling the flexibility that businesses need in 2023 and beyond.
 The application of cloud-based tools and managed services to traditional EDI process management has driven the EDI system accessibility and simplicity needed to upgrade supply chain management and dramatically change outcome possibilities.
 This trend is something we’ve called “EDI-as-a-Service” — encompassing both the delivery of EDI outcomes through managed services, and the supplementation of EDI processes with online SaaS tools and support.

 But, before they can access those benefits, businesses need to reassess the ashes of their post-pandemic supply chains, and ask themselves, what is the future of supply chain management, and how can EDI help us to get there?